techmatters/hrm/hrm-domain/hrm-service/scripts/README.md

 Each command might have required parameters, which will be promted to you in case you miss them.
 However, is adviced to use `--help` before actually running commands.
 For example, to list client profiles for development in us-east-1 region, you can run
 `npm run admin-cli profile flags list -- -r=us-east-1 -e=development -a=<development account sid>`

+Commands with type [boolean] in the help info can be set to true be adding the parameter without a value

+So `-s` is a boolean parameter for the reexport tool.
+If not specified it is assumed false, here is an example of it being set true:
+`npm run admin-cli reexport hrm -- -a ACxx -e development -r us-east-1 -f 2000-01-01 -t 2030-01-01 -s`